uit-cosmo/imaging-methods/README.md

 and store the event.
 Optionally we check that the reference pixel’s signal at the peak is the maximum within a spatial radius.
 Non-compliant events are discarded.
 Optionally, events are selected to ensure a minimum separation, prioritized by peak amplitude.
-Once all events are determined, the events are aligned relative to the peak, and the average structure $\evavg$ is computed across all events.
+Once all events are determined, the events are aligned relative to the peak, and the average structure is computed across all events.
 In addition to the average, the conditional reproducibility can also be calculated and allows to determine the degree of variability of the events.

 ## Contouring